Becky knitted these for me while we were watching the Red Sox:

 On top of the great win, Red Sox pitcher Curt Schilling has given an incredible Christian testimony on camera twice, once just after the game in a hallway, and once at the official press conference.
 The 38-year-old Schilling became a Christian seven years ago, and he gave the credit for his ability to get through this game all to God.
 He didn’t pray for God to help the Red Sox win, or for the Yankees to lose, just for the strength to get through the game.
 And he didn’t even wear the special shoes that Reebok designed for him… although he did have a surgery on his foot to suture in the tendon, as it keeps popping in and out.
 Ick.

 Do you like the Dentist?
 I do.
 I love the way that my teeth feel after they’ve been cleaned.
+I currently am wearing Invisalign provided by the experts at Invisalign – Damon Orthodontics Spokane, which is why I make regular visits to the dentist to get my mouth cleaned once in every two months.
 I don’t even mind the scraping and poking of the… umm… scraping and poking tool.
 And I kind of like the ‘stuffing your mouth full of film’ x-ray part.
 So, minus the drilling and the pulling, I consider the dentist to be a pretty cool person.

 I have found that most people dislike going to the dentist, even despite that cool dental procedure called gum contouring I have just discovered.
 I’m not sure why.
 Perhaps they hate keeping their mouths open for so long.
 Or the hurting of the dental tools.
 Or the sound of the drills.
 Probably all of the above.